tanveera2001/my-portfolio-website-mern-stack/README.md

 During the development of this project, I faced several challenges and found solutions for each:

-1. **Problem:** Handling image uploads in the React frontend and saving them to the backend.
-   **Solution:** Used `FormData` to send files via Axios and stored images in the backend folder with proper path saving in MongoDB.

-2. **Problem:** Secure authentication and session management for admin users.
-   **Solution:** Implemented JWT-based authentication with access and refresh tokens stored in HttpOnly cookies.

-3. **Problem:** Dynamic rendering of menu items with CRUD operations.
-   **Solution:** Created reusable React components and connected them with Express API endpoints using Axios.
+1. **Problem:** Messages were not being sent through the live Vercel deployment.
+   **Solution:** The issue was caused by outdated environment variables on Vercel.
+After updating the environment variables, it was necessary to redeploy the project for the changes to take effect.
+Once redeployed, the messaging functionality worked correctly.

-4. **Problem:** Responsive design and cross-device compatibility.
+2. **Problem:** Responsive design and cross-device compatibility.
    **Solution:** Used Tailwind CSS to make all components responsive and tested on multiple screen sizes.

 ---